amberhart01/amberhart01/index.md

 ---

 ### 3) Compliance Advisor Chatbot
-**What it is:** Pipeline that deduplicates & enriches SOC alerts, then prioritizes.
+**What it is:** The Compliance Advisor Chatbot is a specialized AI assistant built to help organizations compare their internal security policies against the NIST SP 800-53 standard.
+It lives in the domain of cybersecurity and compliance, a critical area for any organization running regulated workloads in public clouds.
-**Tech:** LangFlow/LangChain, Python, Streamlit, OpenAI, Chromadb **Highlights:** Similarity clustering, enrichment adapters, triage summary
+**Tech:** LangChain, Python, Streamlit, OpenAI, Chromadb **Highlights:** Similarity clustering, enrichment adapters, triage summary
 **Links:** [Report](/assets/reports/AHart Domain Specific AI Report.pdf) · [Repo](https://github.com/amberhart01/compliance-advisor-chatbot)